Backstage at National Black Theater in Harlem.

 motivation to stop revising songs ad nausem (it's fun, what can I say...) and actually finalize them.

-As always that's the best way for me to feel out new material.
+for me to feel out new material.
 I'll perform the new ones too.

 Time to put all the new music together and see if it has a cohesive theme.